Power Toilet Death Masks

 Power Toilet Death Masks is a set of molds for casting death masks of sanitary equipment: a toilet, a tap, a toilet paper holder with roll, a tile, and a flush button.
 The molds were made from objects found in the restroom at the secretariat of the United Nations Framework Convention on Climate Change (UNFCCC).
 The restroom is a private space, accessible only to powerful people, in the headquarters of a global effort to curtail the effects of the climate crisis.
 Cast in unfired clay, the resultant sculptures capture a fragmented likeness of this space, as if it has been partially memorialized at the moment of its demise.

-When exhibited, the sculptures may be reproduced and displayed in any number, in any combination.
-They are organized in patterns that have no immediately evident purpose, as if they were arranged for reasons that have now become obscure.
 Power Toilet Death Masks suggests a future in which human infrastructure has been put on display as an archeological curiosity.
 Our ingenious hygienic inventions have been given a second life in clay: a delicate, brittle material that will soon return to earth.
+After being displayed, the sculptures are destroyed and recycled.
+Defying the usual logic of preservation and permanence, the work treats its materials as circular—they revert to their original condition, so they may be used again.